rafaelpirolla/firmware/MACRO_DOCS.md

     break
     holdLayer mod

 Mapping custom shortcuts may be done using `ifShortcut` command.
-The macro needs to be placed on the first key of the shortcut, and refers to other keys by their hardware ids obtained by `resolveNextKeyId` command (i.e., activating the command and pressing the key while having a text editor focused).
+The macro needs to be placed on the first key of the shortcut, and refers to other keys by their hardware ids obtained by `resolveNextKeyId` command (i.e., activating the command by binding it as a macro to a key and after pressing this key while having a text editor focused).
 The (`ifShortcut`) command will postpone other actions until sufficient number of keys is pressed.
 If the pressed keys correspond to the arguments, the keys are consumed and the rest of the command performed.
 Otherwise, postponed keypresses are either used up by the rest of the macro or replayed back.
 The `final` modifier breaks the command after the "modified" `tapKey` command finishes.

     ifShortcut 90 final tapKey v
     ifShortcut 88 final tapKey x